UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 The "MAIL" variable specifies where your mailbox is located.
 It is set by the login process.

-The "MAILCHECK" variable specifies how often to check for mail, in seconds.
-The default value is 600 seconds (10 minutes).
-If you set it to zero, every time the shell types a prompt, it will check for mail.

-This variable defines the accounting file, used by the *acctcom* and *acctcms* commands.

-The "MAILPATH" variable lists colon-separated filenames.
-You can add a "%" after the filename, and specify a special prompt for each mailbox.

 In addition, several environment variables are specified by the login process.
 "TERM" defines the terminal type, and "USER" or "LOGNAME" defines your user ID.
 "SHELL" defines your default shell, and "TZ" specifies your time zone.
 Check the manual pages, and test your own environment to find out for sure.
 The external program "env" prints all current environment variables.

-Earlier, I discussed simple variables in the Bourne shell.
+Earlier, I discussed simple variables in the shell.
 Now is the time to go into more detail.
 Suppose you wanted to append a string to a variable.
 That is, suppose you had a variable "X" with the value of "Accounts," but you wanted to add a string like ".old," or "\_new" making "Accounts.old" or "Accounts\_new," perhaps in an attempt to rename a file.
 The first one is easy.
 The second requires a special action.
 In the first case, just add the string

 mv $X $X.old